1 / 10

 Trim levels and standard equipment

 There’s no properly basic entry-level Kia XCeed sold in the UK.
-The most affordable Kia XCeed is the ‘2’ trim level, which comes with things like 16-inch alloy wheels and LED headlights.
+The most affordable Kia XCeed 2 comes with things like 16-inch alloy wheels and LED headlights.
 There’s also an eight-inch touchscreen media system (with Apple CarPlay and Android Auto) and even a reversing camera.
 In truth, you probably don’t need much more.

 Kia loves a special edition model.
-Look for an XCeed with an Edition badge for things like premium paint (Lunar Silver, Quantum Yellow or Blue Flame), 18-inch alloy wheels and privacy glass, although it’s not as well kitted out as the Kia XCeed 3.
+Look for an XCeed Edition for things like premium paint (Lunar Silver, Quantum Yellow or Blue Flame), 18-inch alloy wheels and privacy glass, although it’s not as well kitted out as the Kia XCeed 3.

-The First Edition model, meanwhile, is ultra-desirable and packed with goodies.
+The Kia XCeed First Edition, meanwhile, is ultra-desirable and packed with goodies.
 Standard kit includes a panoramic sunroof, yellow detailing on the seat upholstery, an electric tailgate and a swish 12.3-inch TFT supervision cluster display.
 It also gets a JBL premium sound system and a wireless phone charger.
 It’s loaded with safety kit, too - ranging from a Blind Spot Collision Warning to Smart Cruise Control (on models fitted with the DCT automatic gearbox).